Majorana stellar representation for mixed-spin $(s,\frac{1}{2})$ systems

-Consequently, the arbitrary pure state of the mixed spin can be regarded as a state of a pseudo spin-1/2.
+Consequently, the arbitrary pure state of the mixed spin can be regarded as a state of a pseudo spin-$1/2$.
 In this way, the mixed spin decomposes into three spins and our task is resolving these star equations and obtaining $(2s+1)+(2s-1)+1=4s+1$ sets of stars.

-Our study provides an intuitive perspective of a two-spin ($s$ and $1/2$) system, taking advantage of the MSR, and unveils the intrinsic property of the two-spin system on a Bloch sphere, which shall deepen our comprehension of the spin-$(s, 1/2)$ system.
+Our study provides an intuitive perspective of a two-spin ($s$ and $1/2$) system and unveils the intrinsic property of the two-spin system on a Bloch sphere, which shall deepen our comprehension of the spin-$(s, 1/2)$ system.
 The paper is organized as follows.
-In Sec.
-II, we study the the fundamental theory of the MSR, utilizing coupling bases to describe an arbitrary pure state that is spin-$(s, 1/2)$.
-In Sec.
-III, we show concise examples for the MSR of the mixed-spin $(s, 1/2)$ systems.
-A brief discussion and summary are given in Sec.
-IV.
+In Section~2, we study the fundamental theory of the MSR to describe an arbitrary pure state of spin-$(s, 1/2)$, through coupling bases.
+In Section~3, we give a concise example for the MSR of the mixed-spin $(1/2, 1/2)$ systems.
+In Section~4, we show more applications of our method in the mixed-spin $(s, 1/2)$ systems.
+A brief discussion and summary are given in Section~5.